HMS Tremendous: French Revolutionary War service

 On 11 December 1799, she destroyed the Preneuse at the Battle of Port Louis.

+On 11 March 1800 she was at Cape Town.

 Napoleonic Wars service

 On 21 April 1806, she fought the inconclusive Action of 21 April 1806 against Canonnière.

 Early in September 1811, Primus, carrying tar and hemp, Worksam, in ballast, Experiment, carrying iron, Columbus, carrying linseed, Neptunus, carrying timber, and Hector, carrying sundry goods, came into Yarmouth.
 They were prizes to Tremendous, Ranger, Calypso, Algerine, Musquito, Earnest. and Portia.

 On 13 May 1815 she was present at the surrender of Naples during the Neapolitan War.
 A British squadron, consisting of Tremendous, the frigate Alcmene, the sloop Partridge, and the brig-sloop Grasshopper blockaded the port and destroyed all the gunboats there.
 Parliament voted a grant of £150,000 to the officers and men of the squadron for the property captured at the time, with the money being paid in May 1819.